 The museum was large and had some great information.
 However, the kids lost interest rather quickly inside the museum.
-However, t was probably the anticipation of riding to the top of the Arch.
+However, it was probably the anticipation of riding to the top of the Arch.

 The view from the top was amazing.
-Allthough it was relatively crowded in the viewing area we had no problems.
-There were Park Rangers up there and helped move things along.
+Although it was relatively crowded in the viewing area, we had no problems.
+There were Park Rangers up there, and they helped move things along.

 The courthouse was a great stop as well.
 However, it was a relatively quick tour.